Anthonaut/Git-Tutorial/Git Tutorial.md

 ![](images/repo_link.png)
 <br>

 Type in the command line `git clone paste_repo_link_here`.
 The `git clone` command will pull the repo and all files associated with it as a *directory* on your local machine.
 This directory will have the same name as the repository name.
 Next, use the `cd` command to traverse into the directory.
-Your command line should now look like this:
+Your command line should now look like this:<br>
 ![](images/git_clone.png)
 <br>